RSS/Atom feed Twitter

 @unhammer: yes, I knew that, but what I meant was that a single filter - if applied to an image - would use several processors to speed things up.
 Afaik this is not the case atm for GIMP – one filer is not handeled by more than one cpu core.
 The multiple processors only make sense when using some different filters at once or maybe when batch processing or something like that, which is mostly not the case for me.
 I'm mostly only working on one image at a time with a workflow where one filter is applied by another and not at the same time.
 "True" parallelization would also make single filter much more performant.

-unhammer member for over 14 years unhammer 25 comments
+unhammer member for about 15 years unhammer 25 comments

 @devvv: GIMP can to a certain extent use several processors/cores, in the settings you can say how many cores you want to allow it to use, and then if you're running a task manager of some sort you can see it spawning subprocesses when you run filters.